rsocket/rsocket/Protocol.md

 1. Request keepalive and timeout semantics are the responsibility of the application.
 1. Lack of REQUEST_N frames that stops a stream is an application concern and SHALL NOT be handled by the protocol.
 1. Lack of LEASE frames that stops new Requests is an application concern and SHALL NOT be handled by the protocol.
-1. If a RESPONSE for a REQUEST_RESPONSE is received that does not have a COMPLETE flag set, the implementation MUST assume it is set and act accordingly.
+1. If a PAYLOAD for a REQUEST_RESPONSE is received that does not have a COMPLETE flag set, the implementation MUST assume it is set and act accordingly.
-1. Reassembly of RESPONSEs and REQUEST_CHANNELs MUST assume the possibility of an infinite stream.
+1. Reassembly of PAYLOADs and REQUEST_CHANNELs MUST assume the possibility of an infinite stream.
 1. Stream ID values MAY be re-used after completion or error of a stream.
-1. A RESPONSE with both __F__ and __C__ flags set, implicitly ignores the __F__ flag.
+1. A PAYLOAD with both __F__ and __C__ flags set, implicitly ignores the __F__ flag.
 1. All other received frames that are not accounted for in previous sections MUST be ignored.
 Thus, for example:
     1. Receiving a Request frame on a Stream ID that is already in use MUST be ignored.
     1. Receiving a CANCEL on an unknown Stream ID (including 0) MUST be ignored.
     1. Receiving an ERROR on an unknown Stream ID MUST be ignored.
-    1. Receiving a RESPONSE on an unknown Stream ID (including 0) MUST be ignored.
+    1. Receiving a PAYLOAD on an unknown Stream ID (including 0) MUST be ignored.
     1. Receiving a METADATA_PUSH with a non-0 Stream ID MUST be ignored.
 	1. A server MUST ignore a SETUP frame after it has accepted a previous SETUP.
 	1. A server MUST ignore a SETUP_ERROR frame.